hugogualtieri/minilibc_asm/README.md

 # minilibc_asm

-An epitech project realised in 1 month in 2020.
+An epitech project realised in 1 week in 2020.

 Project realised in Assembly x86-64